aleksandar9999a/exf-ts/README.md

 ```

 <p>
 Тhe example shows us what State is and how we can use it.
-It is like Props, just they are external state.
+It is like Prop, just they are external state.

-- @State() - Trigger style and html update
+- @State() - Trigger Style and DOM update
-- @State('style') - Trigger only style update
+- @State('style') - Trigger only Style update
-- @State('state') - Trigger only html update
+- @State('state') - Trigger only DOM update
 </p>

 <br />